BogdanPolitic/WeatherApp_Docker/README.md

 - db: contains the SQL database stored on a Docker volume
 - website: the engine that assembles the user interface (frontend) and the server logic (backend)
 - adminer
 - grafana: only for testing; monitoring the evolution (over time) of some weather conditions.
-The graphics also make use of a Docker volume.
+It also makes use of a Docker volume.

 The server logic is written in Python and the frontend is written in PHP.